eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 to loan too many samples and exhaust memory.
 If you want to know more about ``expected``, take a look at [How optional and error values are returned in iceoryx](https://github.com/eclipse-iceoryx/iceoryx/blob/master/doc/website/advanced/how-optional-and-error-values-are-returned-in-iceoryx.md).

-We create a corresponding subscriber.
+Let's create a corresponding subscriber.
 ```cpp
 iox::popo::Subscriber<CounterTopic> subscriber({"Group", "Instance", "CounterTopic"});
 ```